elusznik/mcp-server-code-execution-mode/GUIDE.md

 The bridge wraps every tool response in a [Token-Oriented Object Notation](https://github.com/toon-format/toon) code block.
 TOON keeps the familiar JSON fields (status, stdout, stderr, etc.) but removes repeated keys and normalises arrays, typically saving 30–60% tokens for uniform tabular data.
 Lower token counts mean cheaper LLM calls and tighter prompts.
 Integrations can also read the same data from `CallToolResult.structuredContent`; the TOON block inside `CallToolResult.content[0].text` is simply a compact rendering.
 If the encoder is unavailable the bridge automatically falls back to pretty-printed JSON.

+Before encoding we drop any empty strings or collections (stdout, stderr, error, servers, etc.) so both the structured payload and TOON block stay focused on meaningful content.

 ### Basic Pattern: Direct Tool Use

 ```python